desecho/games/doc.rst

 - ``Remove unused games`` runs at 07:00 UTC (03:00 EDT) on the first day of the month
 - ``DB backup`` runs at 09:00 UTC (05:00 EDT) daily

 CI/CD
 ----------
 `GitHub Actions`_  are used for CI/CD.

-Tests are automatically run on pull requests and in master or dev branches.
+Tests are automatically run on pull requests and in main or dev branches.

-Deployment is automatically done in master branch.
+Deployment is automatically done in main branch.

 The following GitHub Actions are used: